renanthera/simc-wiki/RaidEvents.md

       #This example gives all adds in the wave 75,000 health
       raid_events+=/adds,count=3,first=5,duration=15,cooldown=60,health=75000
     ```
+  * You can set whether the adds all spawn with the same duration, or each with its own duration.
+Both settings use durations as determined via other options standard options such as `duration` and `duration_stddev`.
+    * _same\_duration_ (default: false) when set true will make all adds spawn with the same duration.
+    ```
+      #This example spawns 4 adds, all with the same duration, the duration being 30s with a standard deviation of 5s
+      raid_events+=/adds,duration=30,duration_sttdev=5,same_duration=true
+    ```
   * The following options require **distance\_targeting\_enabled=1** in order to function.
 The location of an add defaults to 0,0 (stacked on top of the main target).
 This can be changed in a few ways:
     * _spawn\_x_ and _spawn\_y_ (default: 0) set the x,y coordinates that a wave of adds will spawn at.
     * _distance_ (default: 0) sets the distance from 0,0 that the adds will spawn.
 The exact location is randomly generated, but will be _distance_ yards away.